hoytech/quadrable/README.md

     std::string respsEncoded = quadrable::transport::encodeSyncResponses(resps);

-* The applications need to somehow ensure that the same `providerNodeId` is used in each call.
+* Applications need to somehow ensure that the same `providerNodeId` is used in each call.
 Otherwise, exceptions will be thrown when the syncer calls `sync.addResps()`.

 After the sync is complete, the syncer can either access the shadow tree directly by checking out the `sync.nodeIdShadow` node, or can use the `diff` method to extract the differences: